 12. Visit the Wells & Mendip Museum

 Just nearby Wells Cathedral on the Green is the Wells & Mendip Museum which was founded by Herbert Balch in 1893.

 He was a famous geologist who was a pioneer for many techniques used by cavers, even today!

 Living in the Mendip Hills is perfect for a cave lover with the likes of Wookey Hole and Cheddar nearby.

-His impressive collection of Victorian artefacts is now on display in the museum for all to enjoy.
+His impressive collection of Victorian artifacts is now on display in the museum for all to enjoy.

-As well as admiring his collection, you can see exhibits on the prehistoric area of the Mendips with its fascinating cave systems and geology.
+As well as admiring his collection, you can see exhibits in the prehistoric area of the Mendips with its fascinating cave systems and geology.

 Also, you can learn about the history and culture of the city with some local heroes who fought in the First World War.

 This cemetery was established by a group of visitors who used to work at the ‘Somerset and Bath Pauper Lunatic Asylum’ which was founded in 1848.